jeremyfrazee/starter-academic/content/home/experience.md

     description: |2-
         What I Did:

-        * Founded and organically grew a student organization from one member to 18 active members
+        * Founded and organically grew a student organization from one member to 18 core members
         * Registered ~1000 people to vote on campus (2.33% of undergraduate student population)
         * Staffed Congresswoman Elissa Slotkin at MSU based events